 Fun and Fundraising meeting: Everyone who is interested in having fun and supporting good causes is invited to the meeting of the Fun and Fundraising Group on Monday, 2 July, 8.00 pm at 4 rue du Pont, L-5355 Oetrange.
 We will be reviewing our fundraising strategy, planning events for the next 12 months and looking forward to hearing some fresh ideas.
 Please email email@example.com if you intend to come, would like public transport information, or can’t come but would like to contribute your ideas.

 Christian Classics Book Group is taking a break over the summer and will reconvene in September – details to be notified nearer the time.

 Mothers’ Prayers group meets every alternate Monday morning.
 They are a group of women who wish to pray for their children and grandchildren and get the support they need.
 The next meeting will take place on Monday, 25 June at Rani’s house.
 Please e-mail Rani (firstname.lastname@example.org) for address if you would like further information.

-“Lions and Lambs” meets from 9.30 am on alternate Thursday mornings.
+“Lions and Lambs” meet from 9.30 am to 11.00 am on Wednesday mornings.
 This is a free playgroup for babies and toddlers (0-3 years), run by members of the Anglican Church and usually held in the home of one of our members.
 Please e-mail Cherry (email@example.com) for more information.

 Prayers for the Chaplaincy: Once a month we meet to pray for the Chaplaincy, its ministries, and anything else we are asked to pray about.
 All are welcome to join in – once, occasionally or regularly.
-No need to RSVP – just come to the Crèche room at 10.00 am on 28 January; and thereafter continuing on the first Sunday of the month, starting with 4 March.
+No need to RSVP – just come to the Crèche room at 10.00 am on 1st July; and thereafter continuing on the first Sunday of the month.
 Let my prayer be counted as incense before you (Ps 142.2).